 - (a) The Union Co-chair or their designate and a member of the appropriate Department Health, Safety and Environment Committee, shall be notified immediately in order that they may be accompanied to the site of an accident or dangerous occurrence required to be reported pursuant to the Mines Act, Health, Safety & Reclamation Code. - (b) The accident or occurrence site shall not be disturbed, except for the purpose of saving life or relieving human suffering, until the employee members referred to in Article 11 sub section 11.08(a) have had the opportunity to inspect and investigate the site, and the Inspector of Mines or the employee member referred to in Article 11 sub section 11.08(a) authorizes such disturbance.
-(In the event of a fatality the site can only be released by the Chief Inspector of Mines). - 11.09 If an employee suffers a fatal accident while at work, the Company shall notify the President of the Local Union in order that they may designate two (2) employees who shall, within sixteen (16) hours of such fatality, be accompanied on an inspection of the accident site and, at the same time, be provided with all available pertinent information concerning the fatality.
-Each such employee shall be given a Leave of Absence of one (1) day with pay. - 11.10 The Company and the Union agree to cooperate in developing and maintaining a strong sense of safety awareness among employees and Supervisors.
+(In the event of a fatality the site can only be released by the Chief Inspector of Mines). - 11.09 If an employee suffers a fatal accident while at work, the Company shall notify the RCMP and the President of the Local Union in order that they may designate two (2) employees who shall, within sixteen (16) hours of such fatality, be accompanied on an inspection of the accident site and, at the same time, be provided with all available pertinent information concerning the fatality.
+Each such employee shall be given a Leave of Absence for one set (four (4) days) with pay. - 11.10 The Company and the Union agree to cooperate in developing and maintaining a strong sense of safety awareness among employees and Supervisors.
 It is, therefore, recognized that every employee has the right to refuse work if they have reasonable cause to believe that to do so would create undue hazard to the health or safety of any person.
+The Parties agree to implement and utilize Joint Work Refusal Forms.